 Before a non-AP STA or a non-AP MLD is allowed to senddeliver an MSDU via an AP or an AP MLD, respectively, it first becomes associated with the AP or the AP MLD, respectively.

-Association between two STAs is called STA association.
-Association between a non-AP MLD and an AP MLD is called MLD association.
+(#10270)

-For a non-GLK STA that is not affiliated with an MLD, the act of becoming associated with an AP invokes the association service (STA association), which provides the STA to AP mapping to the DS.
-For a non-AP MLD, the act of becoming associated with an AP MLD invokes the association service (MLD association, see 11.3 (STA authenticationAuthentication and association)), which provides the non-AP MLD to AP MLD mapping to the DS.
-How the information provided by the association service is stored and managed within the DS is not specified by this standard.
+For a non-GLK STA that is not affiliated with an MLD, the act of becoming associated with an AP invokes the association service , which provides the STA to AP mapping to the DS.
+For a non-AP MLD, the act of becoming associated with an AP MLD invokes the association service ( see 11.3 (STA authenticationAuthentication and association)), which provides the non-AP MLD to AP MLD mapping to the DS.
+How the information provided by the association service is stored and managed within the DS is not specified by this standard.(#10270)

 Change the fifth paragraph as follows: